Model order reduction of parametric dynamical systems by slice sampling tensor completion: Numerical examples

 We now study how the completion statistics change when the discretization parameters vary.
 Specifically, we vary the space discretization parameter $h$ and refine the mesh in the parameter domain, keeping the number of parameters fixed ($D = 6$).
 Table~\ref{tab:advdiffD6b} shows that both $C$ and $D$ ranks are not sensitive to the refinement or coarsening of meshes in both physical and parameter domains.

-The percentage of observed entries of the snapshot tensor $\boldsymbol{\Phi}$ required for its completion is essentially independent of the space resolution (left panel in Fig.~\ref{fig:D6}) and decreases steeply as the mesh in the parameter domain is refined (left panel in Fig.~\ref{fig:D6b}).
+The percentage of observed entries of the snapshot tensor $\boldsymbol{\Phi}$ required for its completion is essentially independent of the space resolution (left panel in Figure~\ref{fig:D6}) and decreases steeply as the mesh in the parameter domain is refined (left panel in Figure~\ref{fig:D6b}).
 The dependence of the compression factors and the total d.o.f. in HTT format on $\varepsilon$ remains consistent across refined meshes in both parameter and physical domains.
-In particular, the dependence of $\#\text{d.o.f.}(\widetilde{\boldsymbol{\Phi}})$ on $h$ is very mild and results only from the growth of 'external' dimensions $M_i$ of the $\mathbf{U}$-matrices in Eq.~\eqref{eq:HTT} (right panel in Fig.~\ref{fig:D6}).
-A similar observation holds for the dependence of $\#\text{d.o.f.}(\widetilde{\boldsymbol{\Phi}})$ on parameter mesh refinement (right panel in Fig.~\ref{fig:D6b}).
+In particular, the dependence of $\#\text{d.o.f.}(\widetilde{\boldsymbol{\Phi}})$ on $h$ is very mild and results only from the growth of ``external'' dimensions $M_i$ of the $\mathbf{U}$-matrices in \eqref{eq:HTT} (right panel in Figure~\ref{fig:D6}).
+A similar observation holds for the dependence of $\#\text{d.o.f.}(\widetilde{\boldsymbol{\Phi}})$ on parameter mesh refinement (right panel in Figure~\ref{fig:D6b}).
 Both are a consequence of the fact that $C$ and $D$ ranks are (almost) independent of these mesh refinements (see Table~\ref{tab:advdiffD6b}).